Rethinking Drinking Safety Fair

 - and much more!

-Join us and REPS for Rethinking About Drinking Day: Happy Hour Edition on April 19th in Koret Lodge from 4PM - 6PM!
-This event aims to promote safe and healthy drinking both on and off campus while being inclusive of folks who do not drink, for any reason, or folks who have had past experiences of sexual misconduct.
-This will be an event for people who want a fun and carefree atmosphere without compromising safety and sobriety.
-We will have trivia, giveaways, and mocktail demonstrations in Koret Lodge to learn more about reimaging happy hour, safe consumption, and creating safer campus culture.
+We also partnered with Title IX REPS for a Rethinking About Drinking: Happy Hour Edition in the Koret Lodge.
+The event aimed to promote safe and healthy drinking both on and off campus while being inclusive of folks who do not drink, for any reason.
+We had trivia, giveaways, and mocktail demonstrations in Koret Lodge to learn more about reimagining happy hour, safe consumption, and creating safer campus culture.
 Join us for some music, merriment, and fun.
-Open to ALL students.

 According to the ACHA National College Health Assessment, a survey conducted in Fall 2015, USF students engage in many responsible drinking behaviors.
 Some of the findings: